-- 4.88 Central to delivering the Welsh Government's objectives for the historic environment is the Historic Environment (Wales) Act 2016, which, together with its secondary legislation, new and updated planning policy and advice, seeks to improve the existing systems for the protection and management of the Welsh historic environment.
-As part of this package, Planning Policy Wales, Edition 9, November 2016 Chapter 6 'Conserving the Historic Environment' has been updated and a new Technical Advice Note 24 'The Historic Environment' and various best practice guidance documents will has been produced. - 4.89 In assessing the archaeological potential of a proposed development site information from the Historic Environment Record held by Dyfed Archaeological Trust will be taken into account.
+- d) Protecting historic landscapes, parks or gardens and their setting.
+(Shown on the Constraints Map). - e) Scheduled Ancient Monuments and archaeological remains (ancient monuments are shown on the Constraints Map); - f) Enabling development, where substantial heritage benefits can outweigh other objectives of national or local planning policy. - 4.88 Central to delivering the Welsh Government's objectives for the historic environment is the Historic Environment (Wales) Act 2016, which, together with its secondary legislation, new and updated planning policy and advice, seeks to improve the existing systems for the protection and management of the Welsh historic environment.
+As part of this package, Planning Policy Wales, Edition 9, November 2016 Chapter 6 'Conserving the Historic Environment' has been updated and a new Technical Advice Note 24 'The Historic Environment' and various best practice guidance documents will be produced. - 4.89 In assessing the archaeological potential of a proposed development site information from the Historic Environment Record held by Dyfed Archaeological Trust will be taken into account.
 This record is officially recognised by the National Park Authority.
 The National Park Authority will prepare Supplementary Planning Guidance relating to the Historic Environment.